… & Why Espresso Machines Are Better Than Coffee Machines

 - Helps Lose Weight

-One of the notable benefits of drinking coffee or espresso is that it helps you lose weight.
+One of the not so known and notable benefits of drinking coffee or espresso is that it my actually help you lose weight.
 Unlike other beverages, espresso is low-calorie.
 Assuming you don’t add cream or sugar, then a coffee does not contain calorie any more than three calories in every ounce.
 In addition to being low-calorie, it also helps you improve in your exercise performance as it helps in making workouts less strenuous.

 These three benefits along with reducing risk in developing diabetes, heart disease, stroke and Parkinson’s disease make espresso shots good for you.